cra0/Gatekeeper-Systems-SmartWheel/README.md

 - Battery voltage e.g. (3.0v)
 - Cycle Count (How many times it was locked/unlocked)
-- date e.g. (09.19) (Manufactory date perhaps?)
+- date e.g. (09.19) (Manufactory date or 'BornDate')
-- rL e.g. (7.10)
+- rL e.g. (7.10) (Firmware Version)
 - id1 e.g. (0921)
 - id2 e.g. (2358)

-This data can also be sent from the wheel via the 2.4GHz signal.
+This data can also be sent from the wheel via the 2.4GHz radio.

 ### Permission Signal